gbarbalat/ATD_evol/Create_Cohort/README.md

 ## Pre-process dbs based on flowchart: obvious filter (excl criteria from flowchart) and obvious select on Out, Exp, Cv
 on SAS, run preproc_flowchart.sas
- For individuals initiated before 31Dec2015, remove individuals who were on ATD 1 year before or later
+ - Remove individuals who had been on ATD before
- Filter out individuals admitted in psychiatry before 2015
+ - Remove individuals with a psych admission before
  Filter out individuals prescribed with AEpi, Apsychotics and stimulants before 2015
  Left join with hospital data 2015-2019 AND with MAX_TRT_DTD
  Filter out non metropolitan districts